sid-agrawal/CellulOS-Docs/docs/source/design/design_fs.md

 Upon startup of a file server, it requests the number of blocks corresponding to FS_SIZE from the ramdisk.
 The file server keeps the capability for each block in a static array, indexed by logical block number.
 When `xv6fs_bread` / `xv6fs_bwrite` is called, the file server retrieves the corresponding block's endpoint capability from the array, and sends the request to the ramdisk.

-## File Resources

-A file resource in the implementation represents an open file, although closed files continue to exist in the file system.
-A PD can create a new file resource by opening an existing, closed file by pathname, or by creating a new file entirely.
-Implicitly, a PD with a request edge to a file server has a hold edge to every file in the namespace, although it would be unnecessary for it to actually hold every file resource if it is not using them.
-When the model state is extracted, the file server indicates that client PDs hold every file in the namespace(s) they have access to.

 ## File Namespaces
 The file server implements a specific type of namespace, where namespaces are by default disjoint, and each namespace consists of the files within a particular namespace directory.